laurisvan/graphql-workshop/docs/3_Simple_Backend.md

-# Bootstrap a Node.js/TypeScript/Apollo Server stack
+# A Simple Backend

-This section helps to bootstrap a a basic Apollo Server stack that uses TypeScript.
+This chapter helps to bootstrap a a basic Apollo Server stack that uses TypeScript.
 You will likely want to fine tune it for your preferences later.

 ### Create a Minimal Server and Schema